 In a first, Congress fighting LS elections on its Chief Ministers' faces

-New Delhi, April 13: Probably for the first time, the Congress has agreed to fight Lok Sabha elections in the name of its Chief Ministers rather than the central leadership.
+New Delhi, April 13: Probably for the first time, the Congress has agreed to fight Lok Sabha elections in the name of its chief ministers rather than the central leadership.

-In order to defeat the Bharatiya Janata Party (BJP), Congress President Rahul Gandhi has given a free hand to the party's chief ministers to formulate winning strategies in their respective states.
+In order to defeat the Bharatiya Janata Party (BJP), Congress president Rahul Gandhi has given a free hand to the party's chief ministers to formulate winning strategies in their respective states.

 Here is how Kejriwal's plans derailed in Delhi